The 2021 Preparedness Fair is scheduled for September 11, 2021. Mark your calendar today and plan to attend.

 - Getting your food storage—Are you working on a 3-month supply of food?
 Or looking for a larger, one-year supply?
 Don’t know where to begin?
 Our expert will help you get started.

-- Choosing a dehydrator–Confused about which model to buy?
-This demo will show you many of the different types of dehydrators and choose the one that’s best for you.
+- Choosing a dehydrator—Confused about which model to buy?
+This demo will show you many of the different types of dehydrators, including a home freeze dryer.
+Plus lots of good information on how to get the most from your dehydrator.

 - Community Preparedness—You and your family may be prepared for a disaster, but is your community prepared?
 Are your neighbors?
 Find out how you can help your friends and neighbors survive a disaster.